 - Fake blood – another material used to enhance your appearance for the holiday is fake blood.
 This liquid consists of dye and syrup, which can be a devastating combination for any fabric.
 If your clothes acquire a stain, you should treat the affected area with white vinegar and then soak the item in water overnight.
 Proceed to wash the piece of clothing afterwards.
 If the stain is on the carpet, use club soda and blot.
 Repeat till the stain is gone.

 - Chocolate – one of the ingredients that every Halloween needs, be it in the form of candy or chocolate blocks.
 Regardless of where chocolate has ended up, you must first scrape up or blot the excess.
 If the stain is on clothes, just soak them in biological detergent for at least one hour.
 During that time, you should blot the stain every 10 minutes and then wash.
 If the stain is on your carpet, apply a specialised stain remover for best results.

-- Punch – punch is the drink of choice for many people on Halloween, both young and old.
+- Punch– punch is the drink of choice for many people on Halloween, both young and old.
 Fruit punch, also known as the children version, should be treated with a specialised stain remover.
-If this doesn’t completely fix the issue, you may be in need of a carpet shampoo.
-Fruit punch on clothes is easier to fix, because it only requires a good rinse and wash at 40 degrees.
-Alcohol punch is best affected by a mix of washing-up liquid and 2 cups of water.
+If this doesn’t completely fix the issue, you may be in need of carpet shampoo.
+Fruit punch on clothes is easier to fix because it only requires a good rinse and washes at 40 degrees.
+The alcohol punch is best effected by a mix of washing-up liquid and 2 cups of water.
 Use this to dab the stain and blot until it is gone.
 Rinse the affected area with cold water once you are done and blot to dry.